-It is very likely that you have Google Analytics installed your website, but just as likely that you don’t what to do with all this data.
-Here are 10 Top Tips for how you can use Google Analytics to improve your Internet marketing, and understand what is happening on your website.
+It is very likely that you have Google Analytics installed on your website, but just as likely that you don’t know what to do with all this data.
+Here are 10 top tips for how you can use Google Analytics to improve your online marketing and understand what is happening on your website.

 I’m a great believer in taking small steps in order to make big changes, so here are some simple ways that your business can start to use Analytics more effectively.
-If you need help doing these tasks, then get in touch and a Google Analytics Qualified member of Team Hallam can help you out:
+If you need help doing these tasks, then get in touch and a member of our team can help you out.

 1. Set up your goals

 Every website should be built with a purpose, an action you want the user to accomplish on your site.
 If it’s an e-commerce site, this action is obviously the user purchasing something.
 But even a brochure site should try to get people to fill in a lead form, download a factsheet or fill out a questionnaire.
 Tracking these is essential to any successful online marketing activity.
 It is only through goals that you can accurately measure the success or failure of any particular acquisition channel.
 Just whatever you do, don’t turn on Smart Goals, they’ll drown you in irrelevant stats.

 2. Use the “Source/Medium” report over “Channels”

 The most common information websites need to know is how many users they’ve had and how they got to the website.
 For this, the majority of people will use the Channels report.
 This is because it expresses the acquisition data in an easy language that anyone can understand.
 However, it is a trap and I would strongly encourage everyone to use the scarier looking Source/Medium report instead.
 This is because the Source/Medium report is the actual information being fed into GA, whereas Channels is GA’s attempt to understand and parse that information into simpler terms.
 However, if there’s ever any errors in your tagging or weird quirks of systems, using it can cause unexpected and unrepresentative figures in Channels.